 Single vents look best on most jackets, except when it comes to a double breasted jacket, always keep double vented.

-Unbuttoning it before sitting down
+Suite rules: Unbuttoning before sitting down

 Some clients like to have the jacket done up when walking into a room, and when seated they unbutton the jacket.